Tech-Masons/Mason-Engine/Documentation/CONVENTIONS.md

 ## Naming
 - Variable names should be in camel case:
     `int newVariable = 23`
+- Pointer variable names should start with a p and be in pascal case:
+    `int* pTestPointer`
 - Function names should be in pascal case:
     `int getVariable()`
 - Global variables follow the normal variable naming convention.